Skip to Main Content

 The drive along Melba Highway into the Yarra Valley has a particular quality: the suburban sprawl of Melbourne's outer east gives way, with little ceremony, to a working wine landscape.
 Vines run in rows across gentle slopes, the ranges sit low on the horizon, and the properties along this corridor have been producing wine for longer than most Australian regions have had a coherent identity.
 At 38 Melba Highway, Yering Station occupies one of the more historically weighted addresses on that road, in a region where the conversation has shifted from whether cool-climate viticulture works here to precisely how refined it can become.

 That shift matters for understanding the tier Yering Station now occupies.
-The Yarra Valley's upper bracket — the estates drawing serious collectors and critical recognition — has tightened over the past decade.
-A 2025 Pearl 3 Star Prestige award from EP Club places Yering Station inside that cohort, alongside estates like Yarra Yering and Yeringberg, which have similarly defined what prestige means in this valley.
-Recognition at this level is not a marketing label; it reflects the kind of sustained critical scrutiny that separates producers making good wine from those shaping a regional argument.
+The Yarra Valley's upper bracket, the estates drawing serious collectors and critical recognition, has tightened over the past decade.
+A 2025 Pearl 3 Star Prestige award places Yering Station inside that cohort, alongside estates like Yarra Yering and Yeringberg, which have similarly defined what prestige means in this valley.
+Recognition at this level reflects sustained critical scrutiny.

 The Progression Through a Yering Station Visit